Skip to Content

 Guardianship of an Estate?

-This refers to the process where an interested person has a Guardianship Attorney file the necessary petition and present the necessary evidence to obtain a declaration that someone is legally incapacitated.
-After this determination, the court may appoint a Guardian of the Estate and a Guardian of the Person.
+This refers to the process where an interested person has a Guardianship Attorney file the necessary petition and present the evidence required to obtain a declaration that someone is legally incapacitated.
+After this determination, the Court may appoint a Guardian of the Estate and a Guardian of the Person.

 What is the Difference in Pennsylvania Between a Plenary Guardian of the Estate and a Limited Guardian of the Estate?

-What Does it mean to have a Guardianship in Personal Injury Cases?
+What Does Having a Guardianship in Personal Injury Cases Mean?

-If a wrongful act renders a person incapacitated, they are unable to pursue their personal injury case.
-An interested person can have a Guardianship Lawyer petition the court to appoint a Guardian of the Estate.
+If a wrongful act renders a person incapacitated, they cannot pursue their personal injury case.
+An interested person can have a Guardianship Lawyer petition the Court to appoint a Guardian of the Estate.
 This Guardian can pursue the personal injury case on the injured, incapacitated person’s behalf.

 Have Questions About Guardianships?
 We Can Help!

-In conclusion, I would be happy to brainstorm with you about your Guardianship situation.
+In conclusion, I would happily brainstorm with you about your Guardianship situation.
 Representing interested parties in Guardianship proceedings is something we regularly do.
 Guardianship Estate Litigation is not a part-time job for us!
-Feel free to set up a phone conference Contact our office for a free consultation.
+Feel free to set up a phone conference.
+Contact our office for a free consultation.
 We try to make the process as painless as possible!

 Reasonable Prices | Years of Experience | We Make Guardianships and Estate Planning Easier.

 If you have any questions about Guardianships or any other estate planning topics, feel free to contact us to schedule a free consultation.
-For more than two decades Klenk Law has focused only on Estate Law.
+Klenk Law has focused only on Estate Law for more than two decades.
 We’ve seen it all, and this experience allows us to explain complex estate planning and estate administration techniques clearly and concisely.
 We make it easy for you to understand Guardianship so you can make the best decisions for yourself and your family.

 What Our clients are saying